Remembering the men from the Kingsdown and Creekside Cluster

 James junior worked as a labourer on his father’s farm.
-James’s father was not only a farmer and butcher, but also a Justice of the Peace in which role he was responsible for signing the conscriptions papers for many of the men of Lynsted and Teynham.
+James’s father was not only a farmer and butcher but also a Justice of the Peace, in which role he was responsible for signing the conscription papers for many of the men of Lynsted and Teynham.

 In April 1917 the 1/16th Queen's Westminster Rifles prepared for the start of the Battle of Arras.
-Canadian, South African, New Zealand, Newfoundland and Australian men fought alongside each other attacking German on the Western Front near the city of Arras.
+Canadian, South African, New Zealand, Newfoundland and Australian men fought alongside each other, attacking Germans on the Western Front near the city of Arras.
 Although the Allies made major gains on the first day, stalemate followed.
-The battle cost nearly 160,000 British casualties and about 125,000 German casualties.
+The battle cost nearly 160,000 British and about 125,000 German casualties.

 |Date||Summary events and Information|

 |April 1st 1917||During the day work was continued on the trenches held by us.
 In the evening the Battalion was relieved by the Rangers of the 168th Infantry Brigade.
 Relief started at about 8pm and was completed at 1am.
 During the day hostile artillery was fairly quiet but during the night our front and support lines were shelled.
 Our relief was completed without any casualties, the Rangers, however, being less fortunate.
 Companies proceeded by march route to Monchiet, a distance of about 10 miles.
 Casualties 6 OR Sick, 2 OR Reinforcements.|